Victor Andrade: Benfica

 Andrade appeared rarely in the following campaigns, and opted not to renew his contract with Santos.
 On 11 July 2014, he returned to Benfica, the incumbent title holders, penning a six-year contract and being assigned to the reserves in Segunda Liga.
 He made his debut on 17 September 2014, replacing Gonçalo Guedes on the 87th minute in a 2–2 home draw with Atlético CP.
 He scored his first goal on 5 October 2014, netting his side's second in a 2–2 away draw against Feirense, and ended the season with 32 appearances and four goals, including one to Porto B on 17 May 2015.

 In 2015–16, Andrade remained assigned to Benfica B; until he received a call-up by Rui Vitória for the match against Estoril on 16 August.
 He made his debut for the first team against them and assisted Jonas for the 3–0 and also took part in the fourth goal, scored by Nélson Semedo.
 He played again against Arouca, and Moreirense, but was soon dropped again to the reserve team, as Rui Vitória favoured Gonçalo Guedes for his position.
 On 31 October, Benfica disclosed on their annual financial report, that Andrade had cost €3.94 million, mostly on agent fees.
 On 1 February 2016, he joined Vitória de Guimarães on loan until the end of the season.
 Five days later, he made his debut with Guimarães, and on 20 March, started his first game for them.
 In April, he was briefly assigned to Vitória Guimarães B. In June 2016, Andrade went on his second loan spell, joining German club 1860 Munich on a season-long deal.
 On 27 October, he sustained a cruciate ligament rupture to his left knee and was sidelined for six months.
 He was only fit to play again in May 2017.

 Estoril

 On 29 August 2017, Andrade moved to Estoril, penning a three-year deal.
 A year later, he returned to Brazil to play for Chapecoense, on a one-year loan deal.

+Back to Brazil

+On 22 January 2020, after six months without playing at Estoril, Andrade joined Goiás back in his home country.
+In December, after being rarely used, he left, and moved to South Korean side Suwon FC on 26 February 2021.

+On 26 June 2021, after just two matches for Suwon, Andrade moved to Série B side Remo.
+Regularly used, he cut short his link on 20 November, and signed for fellow league team Vila Nova on 24 January 2022.

+Andrade suffered another knee injury on 4 June 2022, being sidelined for the remainder of the year.
+Back to action only in May 2023, he featured rarely before rescinding his contract on 19 June; on 5 July, he agreed to a deal with Juventude also in the second division.

+On 4 November 2023, after only 11 matches, Andrade terminated his contract with Ju, and moved to Portuguesa for the 2024 Campeonato Paulista twenty days later.